ritik8004/drupal_assignment/README.md

 As mentioned above, you should typically run all the blt and drush commands (except the initial one `blt vm` that initializes your virtual machine) from inside of your vm.
 This should cover all the typical cases and you can skip this part if you are fully comfortable with that approach.
 However, for the better convenience, it is sometimes quicker to run some drush commands from host PC.
 For example, running drush uli from host logs quickly user 1 into the site without need of copy/pasting of login link.
 PC To make this working follow these steps:

-* Install <a href="https://github.com/drush-ops/drush-launcher">Drush launcher</a> on your host PC (archive old drush8 command somewhere if you want to run it for another projects)
+* Install [Drush launcher](https://github.com/drush-ops/drush-launcher) on your host PC (archive old drush8 command somewhere if you want to run it for another projects)
 * To connect to vagrant instances from host pc, use @<site>.vm aliases, e.g. `drush @hmkw.vm status`.
 These aliases cannot be used to sync databases to local (see Technical details on aliases structure for more information)
 * To connect to remote sites, use standard `drush @<site>.01<env>` form, e.g. `drush @hmkw.01dev3 status`.
 Note this will only work if the remote site has already deployed blt9 and drush9 (see next topic)